BROADSoftware/HADeploy/docsite/docs/installation.md

 * Your installation will not interfere with others users.

 One drawback is you will need to activate your virtual environnement on each login.
+But you can automate this in your `~/.profile`.

 Of course, if you want to share a single installation of HADeploy amongst all users of your system, you must install it globally.

-## Latest release via Pip
+## Latest release via `pip` (Linux)

+Current installation process has been tested on RHEL/CentOS7 (Python 2.7).
+Installation on other Linux Variant may works.
+All feedbacks are welcome.

-`Pip` is the Python package manager.
+`pip` is the Python package manager.
 If not already installed, you can easely install it.
 For example, on RHEL/CentOS7:

 ```bash
 sudo yum install -y python-pip